circonus/docs/content/circonus/administration/enterprise-brokers.md

 ### External Connectivity

-In its default configuration, the Broker reaches out to establish connectivity with Circonus.
+In its default configuration, the broker reaches out to establish connectivity with Circonus.
 In this mode, only outbound connections are required, and the rest of this section does not apply.